joshmn/setsy/README.md

 ## Note

-This is really gross and not pretty right now.
+This is not very tidy as it is.
+But it's battle-tested.

 ## Installation